-3.4.6.2 Single Value Distributions
+4.4.6.2 Standard Distributions

 Many object numeric properties are described using a distribution.
 These properties resolve to single values based on the probability function of the distribution.
-A profile defines agent speed according to a distribution.
-Each agent from that profile is given a speed value according to the distribution.
-The following distribution types are supported:
+For example, a profile defines agent speed according to a distribution, with each agent given a single speed value according to the distribution.